AshishAanand/100_Days_Of_Coding-Next_Level-/README.md

 ## 💡 Reflection
 I'm finally combining **theory + real implementation + content creation**.
 Creating a project gave me clarity on ML workflows, and writing made me more confident in my understanding.

+---

+# Day 15 – [23-05-2025]

+## ✅ Tasks Completed:
+- Understood core math behind Decision Trees:
+  - Entropy & Information Gain
+  - Gini Index
+- Researched how split decisions are made
+- Created the foundational structure for the ML Algorithms GitHub Repo
+  - Organized by algorithm with sections for:
+    - What it is
+    - Why & When to use
+    - Requirements
+    - Pros & Cons

+## ⏳ Pending:
+- Implementation of Decision Tree from scratch (to be done soon)

+## 💡 Reflection:
+> "Every line of structure you create now becomes a future pillar of mastery."

+---